What is Futsal?

 Futsal is soccer’s younger cousin.
 Some believe that its invention came from the love of short-sided or pickup soccer.

-It is played with five players a side, on a hard surface and the duration of the game is only 40 minutes.
-The ball is smaller than a traditional soccer ball and players wear indoor shoes or flats.
+It is played with five players per team, on a hard surface and the duration of the game is only 40 minutes.
+The Futsal ball is smaller than a traditional soccer ball and players wear indoor shoes or flats.

 Futsal is a fast-paced version of the beautiful game that allows players to get many touches on the ball.
-Plus, physical contact is discouraged making it a great sport for kids as well as adults.
+Plus, physical contact is discouraged which makes it a great sport for kids as well as adults.

 The History of Futsal

-In most of the world, soccer is called football.
+Soccer is called football in most of the world.
 It is believed this is where the name “Futsal” stems from.
 The game of futsal was invented in Montevideo, Uruguay in 1930.
 Football (Soccer) was already the top sport in the country, but after Uruguay won gold medals in the 1924 and 1928 Summer Olympics and the World Cup in 1930 it saw a jump in popularity.

-A teacher, Juan Carlos Ceriani, developed the new game as a recreational indoor soccer game to play in gyms or basketball courts in YMCAs.
-His goal was to create a game similar to soccer that could be played indoor or outdoor, but also could be played with fewer participants.
+A teacher, Juan Carlos Ceriani, developed the new game as a recreational indoor soccer (or indoor football) game to play in gyms or basketball courts in YMCAs.
+His goal was to create a game similar to soccer that could be played indoors or outdoor, but also could be played with fewer participants.